How to Cope When You’re Unhappily Married

 Are you trapped in a marriage with a man you don’t love, who doesn’t love you?
 Do you feel helpless, scared, and alone?
 These tips will help you stop feeling helpless and start making changes in your life.

-“I’ve been married for 34 years, my husband does not want me to have friends.
+Here’s what Melanie said on How to Survive an Unhappy Marriage: “I’ve been married for 34 years, my husband does not want me to have friends.
 When I call the police, he says they think I’m crazy.
 I don’t work, so I depend on him…I also take care of my brother who is living with me…my husband talks down to him…I feel trapped and don’t know what to do.
 My husband says he wants to leave, but he doesn’t.
 He’s always accusing me of something.
 I feel alone and unhappily married.
 I just need someone to talk to.”
-The last sentence broke my heart.
-I emailed her back, but I can’t offer advice or counselling.
-That said, however, there are several things you can do to free yourself when you’re unhappily married.
-These tips aren’t about saving your marriage…they’re about saving yourself and leaving.

 How to Cope When You’re Unhappily Married